 You can read a sample chapter by going to http://www.anabaptistnetwork.com/node/536

 Hospitality and Community after Christendom by Andrew Francis

 Shared meals can change lives.
 From the radical Anabaptist tradition, Andrew Francis grew up experiencing hospitality in many contexts.
 He applies this to Christian congregations: through the use of Communion and prayer breakfasts, house groups which always gathered for meals, self-catering church weekends and outreach events built around food, folk renew their interest in both discipleship and the ‘Jesus community’.
 Biblical narrative interwoven with contemporary examples explore shared food and lives.
 This book challenges traditional notions of religious community, offering models for today.
 ‘Table liturgies’ for congregations and home groups, and a bibliography (with cookery books) are included, too.
 Andrew Francis is a poet, community theologian and keen cook.

 Further titles planned for the 'After Christendom' series:

-There are several further titles under discussion, but at this stage four more have been accepted for publication by Paternoster.
+There are further titles under discussion, but at this stage six more have been accepted for publication by Paternoster.